lucianomarisi/JSONUtilities/README.md

 Easily load JSON objects and decode them into structs or classes.
 The `JSONDecoder` infers the type from the constant or variable definition to decode meaning no casting is needed.

+- Check out the `JSONUtilitiesExample.playground` for a working example

 ## Installation

 Either